amcginlay/ops-manager-automation-cc/README.md

 ## Teardown

-Use the installation dashboard to delete the installation, manually delete the Ops Manager VM then execute the following:
+When you're done with your platform, use the installation dashboard to delete the installation and manually delete the Ops Manager VM, then execute the following:

 ```bash
 cd ~/terraforming/terraforming-pks